Cupidigia/Tirannia

 [31] In sum, Dante’s body is substantial: it moves rocks in Inferno 12 and causes Charon’s boat to sink in Inferno 3.
 The souls in contrast are insubstantial: thus when Dante tries to embrace his friend Casella in Purgatorio 2, Casella’s body is an insubstantial image that cannot be embraced.
 The souls only appear substantial in the context of infernal (and purgatorial) torment.

-[33] Chiron tasks Nessus with guiding the travelers to a place where the river narrows and with carrying Dante across Phlegethon.
-Having executed this function, Nessus immediately goes back over the ford; his return is communicated in Inferno 12’s last verse.
-At the beginning of Inferno 13 the narrator uses Nessus’ retreating haunches in order to indicate the speed with which the travelers enter the wood in front of them: “Non era ancor di là Nesso arrivato, / quando noi ci mettemmo per un bosco” (Nessus had not yet reached the other bank / when we began to make our way across a wood [Inf.
+[36] Chiron tasks Nessus with guiding the travelers to a place where the river narrows and with carrying Dante across bloody Phlegethon.
+Having executed this function, at the end of Inferno 12, Nessus immediately goes back over the ford; his return is communicated in Inferno 12’s last verse.
+At the beginning of Inferno 13 the narrator uses Nessus’ retreating haunches in order to indicate the alacrity with which the travelers turn toward the wood in front of them, the wood that marks the beginning of the second ring of the seventh circle: “Non era ancor di là Nesso arrivato, / quando noi ci mettemmo per un bosco” (Nessus had not yet reached the other bank / when we began to make our way across a wood [Inf.
 13.1-2]).

 * * *